Global existence of quasi-stratified solutions for the confined IPM equation: Global regularity for small initial data

-Following \cite{Elgindi}, we approach the question of global well-posedness for a small initial data from a perturbative point of view, i.e., we see (\ref{System_B}) as a non-linear perturbation of the linear problem.
-The linearized equation of (\ref{System_B}) around the trivial solution $(\rho,\mathbf{u})=(0,0)$ reads
+We approach the question of global well-posedness for a small initial data from a perturbative point of view, i.e., we see (\ref{System_B}) as a non-linear perturbation of the linear problem.
+The linearized system of (\ref{System_B}) around the trivial solution $(\rho,\mathbf{u})=(0,0)$ reads